HenzeLabs/marketing-agent-core/README.md

 - [ ] Implement GPT-powered insights API
 - [ ] UX polish on dashboard charts
 - [ ] Add more extensible connectors (Meta, TikTok, etc.)

+---

+## Next Branch: UI Data Visualization & API Integration

+The next development branch will focus on building the dashboard UI, data visualizations, and connecting the frontend to the Flask API endpoints for real-time analytics.